BMW X4 review

-The X3 has a five-star Euro NCAP rating, and the X4 should be no different as it features the same range of safety kit, including xenon lights, tyre pressure monitors and six airbags.
+The X3 has a five-star Euro NCAP rating, and the X4 should be no different as it features the same range of safety kit, including xenon lights, tyre pressure monitor and six airbags.

 The BMW X4 puts polarising looks and wieldy handling far higher up its priority list than practicality, so if you’re after a spacious family SUV, look to the X3 instead.

 At 500 litres, the X4’s boot is 50 litres smaller than the X3’s with all five seats in place.
-With the split-folding rear bench stowed, its 200 litres smaller at just 1400 litres.
-The sharply raked rear window and high loading lip makes the space less useful than conventionally shaped SUVs too.
-It also seriously impedes rear visibility.
+With the split-folding rear bench stowed, its 200 litres smaller at just 1,400 litres.

-The sloping roof doesn’t impact on rear headroom too seriously unless you’re attempting to seat an adult on the slightly raised central rear seat.
-That comes as standard on the X4 – unlike on the larger X6, which is a four-seater unless specified with a fifth space at extra cost.
+The sloping roof doesn’t hamper rear headroom too seriously unless you’re attempting to seat an adult on the slightly raised central rear seat.

 Only turbodiesel X4s are available in the UK, which offer a healthy blend of punch and frugality.
 However, X4 buyers will struggle to justify the premium over the roomier X3, which uses the same powerplants.

-Due to its very heavy circa-1,900kg kerbweight, the X4 could chew through brakes and tyres at an accelerated rate too.
-If, though, you’re paying the extra for the X4’s sharper drive, that’s unlikely to be a dealbreaker.
+Due to its very heavy circa-1,900kg kerbweight, the X4 could chew through brakes and tyres at an accelerated rate, too.
+However, if you’re paying the extra for the X4’s sharper drive, that’s unlikely to be a deal breaker.

 There’ll be no hybrid X4, so the most eco-friendly version will remain the cheapest to buy: the X4 20d.
-BMW claims it’ll achieve up to 54.3mpg if you splash out on the brilliantly calibrated eight-speed automatic gearbox, and emit a respectable 138g/km of CO2 - that’s almost 20g less than the next cleanest X4 in the range, the 30d.
+BMW claims it’ll achieve up to 54.3mpg if you splash out on the brilliantly calibrated eight-speed automatic gearbox (it’s a £1,515 option), and emit a respectable 138g/km of CO2 – that’s almost 20g/km less than the next cleanest X4 in the range, the 30d.